Too Much Fluoride Causes Damage to the Teeth – How Much Is Too Much?

 - Making a fluoride free mouthwash

-One of the important factors to take into consideration in preventing fluorosis, especially in children, is to monitor fluoride intake.
+One of the important factors to take into consideration in preventing fluorosis, especially in children, is to monitor fluoride intake to ensure they do not ingest too much fluoride.

 To prevent excess fluoride exposure in young children: